 “Waiting for an invitation to arrive, goin’ to a party where no one’s still alive.”
-Dead Man’s Party, Oingo Boingo
+Oingo Boingo

 Barron Cannon laughed and made loop de loops at the side of his head with his index finger.

 We were sitting in the only place there are any chairs in Barron’s small neighborhood yoga studio, at the front by the windows facing the parking lot.
-The Quiet Mind is on Clifton Boulevard on the Lakewood side of West 117th Street.
+The Quiet Mind is on Clifton Boulevard on the Lakewood side of the North Shore.
 Across the street is Cleveland, Ohio.
-He was drinking homemade Kombucha out of a Starbucks travel mug and I was drinking McCafe drive-thru coffee.
+He was drinking homemade Kombucha out of a travel mug and I was drinking Starbucks drive-thru coffee.

 Barron had an Apple laptop in his lap.
 He was updating a Facebook post he had made offering yoga classes in return for turning in your guns.
 I chewed on my pencil.
 He was making like Wyatt Earp.